mycrEEpy/pakku/README.md

 `pakku` is a declarative approach to your system package managers.

+> `pakku` is not finished and still under active development.

 ## Installation

 You can download the pre-built binaries from the GitHub Releases or use various other installation methods.